The Book of Love (The Magnetic Fields song): Atle Pettersen version

 On November 12, 2019, Norwegian pop artist Atle Pettersen released "Juletid" ("Christmas Time") on digital platforms with new Christmas-themed lyrics in Norwegian.

 Mike Doughty version

 Mike Doughty released Golden Delicious on February 19, 2008, which included "Book of Love" as an "[iTunes Only (Magnetic Fields Cover)]", track 12, with only acoustic guitar, piano and vocals, very true to the original.

 Tracey Thorn version

 Tracey Thorn released the album Out Of The Woods, which included "Book of Love" as track 13.

 Mishima version

 The Catalan band Mishima included a version in Catalan, "El llibre de l'amor", in its 2022 album L'aigua clara (Crystal Clear Water).

 The Airborne Toxic Event version

 It was covered by the American indie band The Airborne Toxic Event in the live album All I Ever Wanted: Live from Walt Disney Concert Hall featuring Calder Quartet.
+Lead singer Mikel Jollett dedicated the song to his grandmother, who had passed away one week prior to the concert.
 The live recording was released on Island Def Jam Records.

+Olivia Rodrigo version

+American singer-songwriter Olivia Rodrigo released a charity cover of "The Book of Love" on March 6, 2026, through a collaboration with the children's charity War Child.
+It is the final track on the organization's compilation album HELP(2); all proceeds from the album benefitted their work in helping children living through emergencies and conflicts.
+The cover's accompanying music video, made under the creative direction of Jonathan Glazer, was filmed by children in Gaza, Sudan, Ukraine, and Yemen.